 I found this great FREE quilt coat pattern by Small Dream Factory for a 2 year old!
-I made one as a way to test my garment making skills before jumping into an adult-sized coat.
+I made one as a way to test out some finishing techniques before jumping into an adult-sized coat.
 You can read all about it here.
 I also love the look of this Pixie Pea Coat by Twig and Tale if you need a wide range of sizes.

 Dog Quilt Coat Pattern: